 A bored dog may seek entertainment in ways that seem strange to humans.
 This is known as displacement behaviour, where the dog performs a behaviour to distract from unpleasant feelings.

-Digging is a typical example of this type of behaviour.
-It can relieve boredom and release built-up tension.
+Carpet digging is a typical example of this type of behaviour.
+It can relieve boredom and release some of the built-up tension your dog is feeling.
 If repeated, it can also become habitual whenever the dog feels frustrated.

 An overstimulated dog may try to find ways to release excess energy.
 Digging or scratching the carpet is often an attractive option, as it’s fun and is a physical activity.